ebuchman/blog/content/posts/uoa-liquidity.md

 insufficient balance across our sheets, computation must spill out into a medium higher in the hierarchy, in order for debts to settle.
 This is the process at the heart of the financial
 system: settlement.
-The Unit of Account lets us denominate and clear debts against eachother, but it takes a Medium of Exchange to settle them.
+The Unit of Account lets us denominate and clear debts against eachother, but, in general, it takes a Medium of Exchange to settle them.

 ## Settling Up